vvmc/vvmc.github.io/pages/docs/business-admin-guides/rate-matrix.md

 * Security: *Set Up: Activity* domain in the Academic Faculty functional area.

 ### Context
-The *Activity Pay* business process uses rate matrices to automatically populate a unit rate for a activity category and activity unit type combination.
+The *Activity Pay* business process uses rate matrices to automatically populate a unit rate for an activity category and activity unit type combination.

 ### Steps
 1. Access the **Create Activity Rate Matrix** task.